jspm/jspm/cli/docs.md

 * `--disable-warning` _&lt;warnings&gt;_     Disable specific warnings (comma-separated list, e.g. file-count)
 * `-h, --help`                       Display this help (add --all for extended command list)

-### Examples
+**Examples**
 Install packages into the import map tracing the package.json "exports" entry points with "dependencies" constraints

 ```
 jspm install
 ```
-## serve
+## Serve

-### Usage
+**Usage**

 ```
 jspm serve [directory] [options]
 ```
 Starts a standards-based development server for the specified directory.
 If no directory is specified, the current directory is used.
 The server provides directory listings and serves files with appropriate MIME types.

 This is an intentionally minimal, opinionated server focused on standards-based workflows:
-  - Applications are served under their package name (http://localhost:5776/myapp/...)
+  - Applications are served directly from the root (http://localhost:5776/...)
   - TypeScript support with type-only stripping (no transpilation of JSX or other non-standard syntax)
   - Native ES modules only (no bundling or transformation)
   - Import maps for dependency management

 Key features:
-  - Serves applications under their package name (derived from package.json)
+  - Serves applications directly from the root path
   - TypeScript type stripping (disable with --no-type-stripping if you prefer to use tsc)
   - Live reload capabilities
   - Full support for import map generation options via -m/--map